 Both Hostgator and DreamHost offer web hosting plans for WordPress.
 However, when you dig a little deeper, it becomes evident that DreamHost offers a wider selection of options.

-Instead of just offering one option for managed WordPress hosting, as most hosting companies typically do, DreamHost gives us a solid range to choose from.
+Instead of just offering one option for this type of hosting, as most hosting companies typically do, DreamHost gives us a solid range to choose from.

 Sure you get an option for managed WP hosting.
 But, DreamHost also offers a cheaper option in shared WP hosting and a more flexible option with their WordPress hosting.

 No matter what scale of resources you need, DreamHost is sure to deliver!
-Hostgator offers much less than DreamHost when it comes to WordPress hosting.
+Hostgator offers much less than DreamHost.

 We also love that DreamHost includes the following as part of their WP hosting plans: